• Skip to main content

 Because those words (your key) can regenerate the wallet, it's important to not share them with anyone.
 Never store them online.
 Don't email them to yourself.
 Don't put them into a password manager.
 Don't even type them into a word doc and print them out.
 Those words should never be typed into a keyboard.
 If someone gets those words, they can take your bitcoin.

 Most wallets allow you to access and manage your bitcoin through a desktop app.
-In the case of Coldcard, it's a bit unique in that it doesn't have its own personal app, and focuses on being a “signing device”.
-You can create a mobile wallet with Blue Wallet, or a desktop wallet using Specter or Sparrow.
+In the case of Coldcard, it’s a bit unique in that it doesn’t have its own app, but this is not uncommon for some hardware designers who choose to focus on hardware and let you choose the software.
+You can create a mobile wallet with the Blue Wallet app, or a desktop wallet using the Specter or Sparrow software.

 A basic hardware wallet is easy to understand:

 This setup offers a number of advantages.
-For one, if there was an exploit specific to a hardware wallet manufacturer, the fact that your privately chosen passphrase would give you an added layer of security not specific to that company.
+For one, if there was an exploit specific to a hardware wallet manufacturer, your passphrase would give you an added layer of security not specific to that company.
 Your passphrase is known only to you, and not part of the BIP 39 wordlist.

 Also, because the wallets are hidden and not shown when you log into your default wallet, you can use the default wallet as a decoy.
 This would be useful in the case of a physical attack where someone holds you hostage to drain your bitcoin funds.
 If you put some decoy funds into your default wallet, there would be no way for an attacker to know how many hidden wallets you have.
 This may seem like a far-fetched idea, but it happens.

 If you do create a wallet passphrase, or multiple passphrase wallets, just make sure to not overcomplicate things.
-Since these are self-generated, there's no safety net.
-If you type a capital letter vs lower case letter or make a typo in the phrase when you generate it, there's no way to recover the wallet without guessing correctly what the mistake was.
+Since these are self-generated, there’s no safety net.
+If you type a capital letter vs lower case letter or make a typo, there’s no way to recover the wallet without guessing correctly what the mistake was.

 Shamir Backup (Key Sharding)

 Shamir backup, also known as “key sharding” is a variation on a single-key hardware wallet.
-It's a similar idea, but not exactly the same thing as a multi signature setup, described below.
 With a Shamir backup, you take one key produced by your hardware wallet, but then from that single key, derive multiple “shards”.
 Basically, you turn one big key into multiple small keys.

 You get to decide how many shards you want to make, and what threshold is required to unlock the main key to your funds.
 For example, you could design a 3/5 sharding scheme or a 10/16 sharding scheme.
 The key shards look similar to a normal backup key, in that they are a sequence of words you can write down on paper or etch into steel.